atbcb/ICTTestingBaseline/_baselines/06Images.md

 ##### Test Instructions
 <ol id="1TI">
-    <li id="1TI-2">Check that none of the following are true [SC 1.1.1]:
+    <li id="1TI-2">Check that none of the following is true [SC 1.1.1]:
     <ol>
-        <li id="1TI-2i">Image is page design/formatting and could be ignored by assistive technology without any loss of meaning.</li>
+        <li id="1TI-2i">The image is page design/formatting and could be ignored by assistive technology without any loss of meaning.</li>
-        <li id="1TI-2ii">Image is not visible on the page.</li>
+        <li id="1TI-2ii">The image is not visible on the page.</li>
     </ol>
     </li>
     <li id="1TI-3">Check that the ARIA role is <strong>NOT</strong> "presentation".[SC 4.1.2]</li>